Imperal Docs

 User invokes a @ext.panel handlerSame — panel renders are free

-The action is a read from __system__ (hub_chat)Not your extension — web-kernel-internal
+The action is an internal platform read (the __system__ actor)Not your extension — web-kernel-internal

 The action's wallet deduct returns -1 (insufficient balance)Call rejected before reaching your handler